gitlabhq/gitlab-runner/docs/executors/virtualbox.md

 ## Checklist for Windows VMs

 - Install [Cygwin]
-- Install sshd and git from Cygwin (do not use *Git For Windows*, you will get lots of path issues!)
+- Install sshd and Git from Cygwin (do not use *Git For Windows*, you will get lots of path issues!)
 - Install Git LFS
 - Configure sshd and set it up as a service (see [Cygwin wiki](http://cygwin.wikia.com/wiki/Sshd))
 - Create a rule for the Windows Firewall to allow incoming TCP traffic on port 22